 quick-view column to the WooCommerce Product Table settings to add a product quick view button to each item in your table.

-Another way to subtly encourage larger orders is to increase the default quantity using a plugin like WooCommerce Default Quantity.
+- Increase the default product quantity: Another way to subtly encourage larger orders is to increase the default quantity using a plugin like WooCommerce Quantity Manager.
 Customers can still purchase a single product if they want, but by increasing the "anchor" in their mind, you can boost the chances that they purchase multiple products.

 Finally, if you're using the product table approach we outlined above, there are also a number of techniques you can implement to increase the conversion rates for your product tables.

 Get started with a WordPress shopping cart plugin today